-Whether and/or when building works have achieved practical completion is a common question which arises during the course of a project and one which often results in a dispute.
+Whether and/or when construction and building works have achieved practical completion is a common question which arises during the course of a project and one which often results in a dispute.

 Practical completion is not defined in the standard JCT suite of building contracts.
 Still, the works are generally considered to be practically complete when there are no outstanding defects (except for minor items or snagging), and the building can be put to its intended use.